Poincar\'e theory for compact abelian one-dimensional solenoidal groups: Introduction

-The paper is organized as follows: In section \ref{solenoid} are defined the algebraic universal covering space of the circle, its character group, the suspension of a homeomorphism isotopic to the identity and its corresponding character group.
-Section \ref{rotation_element} introduces the notion of 1--cocycle and gives the definition of the generalized rotation element.
-In order to define this generalized rotation element $\rho(f)$, it is necessary to use the following ingredients: Pontryagin's duality theory for compact abelian groups, the Bruschlinsky--Eilenberg homology theory and Schwartzman theory of asymptotic cycles as well as the notion of 1--cocycle and ergodic theory.
-The generalized Poincar\'e theorem is proved in section \ref{Poincare_theorem} and section \ref{minimal_sets} is dedicated to the study of minimal sets.
-Section \ref{rotation_translation} points out a slightly general definition for the case of homeomorphisms isotopic to translations whose rotation element is not in the base leaf.
+The article is organized as follows.
+Section \ref{universal_solenoid} defines the algebraic universal covering space of the circle, its character group, the suspension of a homeomorphism isotopic to the identity and its corresponding character group.
+Section \ref{rotation_set} introduces the notion of 1--cocycle and gives the definition of the generalized rotation set and element.
+In order to define this generalized rotation element $\rho(f)$ it is necessary to use the following ingredients: Pontryagin's duality theory for compact Abelian groups, the Bruschlinsky--Eilenberg homology theory and Schwartzman theory of asymptotic cycles as well as the notion of a 1--cocycle and ergodic theory.
+The semiconjugacy theorem is proved in Section \ref{Poincare_theory}.
+Finally, Section \ref{rotation_translation} introduces a general definition for the case of homeomorphisms isotopic to translations whose rotation element is not in the base leaf and for homeomorphisms of general compact abelian one dimensional solenoidal groups.